GonnyTech/canDrive-Pro/README.md

 # DISCLAIMER!
 This repository was abandoned to the community by the original creator due to problems in 2020.
-My only job was to pick the project up and adapt it to my car, updating it with more data and maaking it work with my vehicle.
+My only job was to pick the project up and adapt it to my car, updating it with more data and making it work with my vehicle.

 # canDrive
 Tools for hacking your car.